 Colerne

 SN14 8DP.
 Walk around Colerne.
 The map (click to enlarge) shows a no-traffic 4.5 mile walk with some slopes and sometimes a little muddy Click map to enlarge.
 Water is blue, wooded green, contour lines show slopes.
 Click here for an aerial view.
-Click here to download/print PDF
+Click here to download/print PDF.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Routes from map points + metres to next point)